HMS Castor (1785): French Revolutionary Wars and capture

 Troubridge sailed for the Mediterranean on 22 May 1793, where in June she and HMS Mermaid captured a 14-gun privateer.
 Castor was then part of Admiral Hood's fleet at Toulon.
 While Castor was escorting a convoy back to Britain, on 9 May 1794 a French squadron under Rear-Admiral Joseph-Marie Nielly chased and captured her off Cape Clear.
 A French prize crew then sailed her back towards France.
 Twenty days later, on 29 May, Francis Laforey's HMS Carysfort sighted Castor off Land's End and recaptured her.
 Castor was re-registered as a naval ship on 6 November and recommissioned in January 1795 under Captain Rowley Bulteel.

 Castor was at Plymouth on 20 January 1795 and so shared in the proceeds of the detention of the Dutch naval vessels, East Indiamen, and other merchant vessels that were in port on the outbreak of war between Britain and the Netherlands.

 Captain Bulteel took Castor to the Mediterranean in May 1795, but paid her off in September 1796.

 Castor underwent a refit at Plymouth between November 1798 and March 1799, recommissioning under Captain Edward Leveson Gower.
 In March 1799 a quantity of the gunpowder stores were accidentally ignited, causing severe injury to one of Castor's midshipmen.
-The injured man having been replaced, Captain Gower sailed Castor to Newfoundland in April 1799, but by December that year Castor was on the Spanish coast when she captured the 2-gun privateer Santa Levivate y Aninimus off Oporto on Christmas Day 1799.
+The injured man having been replaced, Captain Gower sailed Castor to Newfoundland in April 1799.
+On 15 November, reportedly under the command of Capt.
+Fellows, she made contact with USS Connecticut off Puerto Rico reportedly.
+By December that year Castor was on the Spanish coast when she captured the 2-gun privateer Santa Levivate y Aninimus off Porto on Christmas Day 1799.
+On 10 March, 1800 USS Constellation made contact with her, HMS Queen and HMS Amphion at apx.
+(23°35′N 83°19′W).
 Captain David Lloyd took command of Castor in 1801, but he was soon succeeded by Captain Bernard Hale who sailed for the West Indies in April 1801.
 Hale died in 1802; his successor Captain Richard Peacocke continued to command Castor in the West Indies.